 top of page

-The new entries are Alex Germany on guitars and Andrew Pozzy on bass.
-They enforce its impact and groove, giving a psychedelic, stoner and rock’n’roll touch.
-The sound now is Zeppelin-oriented but influenced by The Sonics as well!
-In July 2005 OJM records the 7" vinyl I Got Time featuring the Californian musician Brant Bjork.
-In March 2006 the band begins to work on the new album with a remarkable producer: Michael Davis from the legendary MC5.
-Under The Thunder is released in November 2007 for Go Down Records and sells more than 3.000 copies worldwide, coming out on vinyl via Garage Records too.
-The promotional tour takes the band across Europe.
-In April 2008, the first OJM's live album Live In France is released, initially in digital download only and then in 500 numbered copies limited edition LP via Go Down Records.
-In July of the same year OJM performs at the most important German stoner festival "Stoned From The Underground" sharing the stage with The Atomic Bitchwax and Witchcraft.
+New additions are Alessandro Tedesco on guitars and Andrew Pozzy on bass.
+They strengthened the band's groove, giving it a psychedelic, stoner, and R’n’R feel.
+The sound is now Zeppelin-oriented, but also influenced by The Sonics.
+In July 2005, OJM recorded the 7" vinyl I Got Time featuring Californian musician Brant Bjork.
+In March 2006, the band began work on a new album with an outstanding producer: Michael Davis from the legendary MC5.
+Under The Thunder was released on CD via Go Down Records in November 2007 and sold more than 3,000 copies worldwide.
+The vinyl edition was published by Garage Records.
+The band toured throughout Europe.
+In April 2008, OJM's first live album, Live In France, came out on LP and digitally via Go Down Records.
+In July of that year, OJM performed at Germany's biggest Stoner festival "Stoned From The Underground" sharing the stage with The Atomic Bitchwax and Witchcraft.

-From now on, the band suspends its activity and the members undertake new musical projects: Ananda Mida by Max Ear and Alex Germany; The Sade by Andrew Pozzy.
-Co-founder and frontman David Martin retires to devote himself to his Prosecco vineyards.
-In March 2020, Max Ear finds out a good live recording with the Volcano line-up captured in Bavaria in 2011.
-Live At Rocket Club is the latest vinyl release, due out on February 19, 2021 via Go Down Records.
+From now on, the band suspended its activity and the members took on new musical projects: Ananda Mida for Max Ear and Alessandro Tedesco, and The Sade for Andrew Pozzy.
+Co-founder and frontman David Martin retired to devote himself to his Prosecco vineyards.
+In March 2020, Max Ear found a good live recording of the Volcano's lineup, captured in Bavaria in 2011.
+Live At Rocket Club is their latest LP, released on February 19, 2021.

 FOLLOW THE BAND